These lightweight, hand dyed scarves can be worn as is or used as the basis of nuno felting. Don't know what that means? Read on :D

 Not always.
 Let us know if this is important, and we will make it happen.

 It's a long, convoluted answer having to do with the fact that we offer variations of weight in our batts and other items.
 We pay the extra shipping on larger batts, but we have no way of setting the shipping lower on the sample sizes, so we have to meet somewhere in the middle --which is often WAY too much if you are ordering a quantity of sample batts.

 And yes.
 We can fix it, just message us.
 Or.. check out and leave us a note reminding us to refund your excess shipping.
 Either way, we understand.
 We hate overpaying for shipping too :D

 If we forgot them, of course we will :D

 But first... take a peek on the side of the foam.
 99.99% of the time, they are there, just overlooked.

-We make our batts to order because we make them for you.
+We make our batts to order because we make them for you— and we make a LOT of them, so there is usually a line when you order as well.
 We think they are worth the wait and hope that you will too.
 Naturally, if you need something faster, let us know.
 We work magic, that's what we do :D